kartikkpawar/kartikkpawar/README.md

 <p>&nbsp;</p>

 <p>My name is Kartik Pawar and I am a Fullstack Developer from India.
-I build Lot of things, and some of them you may even find intresting. 🤞</p>
+I build Lot of things, and some of them you may even find intresting.🤞</p>

 ---